What happens when you have a joint bank account?

 How do you close a joint bank account?

-You can close your Nationwide current account, including joint accounts, online using the Internet Bank, by visiting us in branch or by post.
+You can close your Nationwide current account, including joint accounts, online using the internet bank, by visiting us in branch or by post.

 Loading...